-- Certain payments spread over a period of at least 10 years or over your life or life expectancy (or the lives or joint life expectancy of you and your beneficiary) - Required minimum distributions after age 70 1⁄2 (or after death) - Hardship distributions - ESOP dividends - Corrective distributions of contributions that exceed tax law limitations - Loans treated as deemed distributions (for example, loans in default due to missed payments before your employment ends) - Cost of life insurance paid by the Plan - Contributions made under special automatic enrollment rules that are withdrawn pursuant to your request within 90 days of enrollment - Amounts treated as distributed because of a prohibited allocation of S corporation stock under an ESOP (also, there will generally be adverse tax consequences if you roll over a distribution of S corporation stock to an IRA).
+- Certain payments spread over a period of at least 10 years or over your life or life expectancy (or the lives or joint life expectancy of you and your beneficiary) - Required minimum distributions after age 701⁄2 (or after death) - Hardship distributions - ESOP dividends - Corrective distributions of contributions that exceed tax law limitations - Loans treated as deemed distributions (for example, loans in default due to missed payments before your employment ends) - Cost of life insurance paid by the Plan - Contributions made under special automatic enrollment rules that are withdrawn pursuant to your request within 90 days of enrollment - Amounts treated as distributed because of a prohibited allocation of S corporation stock under an ESOP (also, there will generally be adverse tax consequences if you roll over a distribution of S corporation stock to an IRA). - If you are doing an In Plan Roth Rollover only vested amounts held in a plan account for a plan participant other than an amount held in a designated Roth account is eligible to be rolled over to the same plan.